ISTE-VESIT-ORG/Machinera-2020/README.md

 1. Environment setup (`pip3 install scipy`)
    - If the above does not work, (`pip install git+https://github.com/scipy/scipy.git`)
    - Since NumPy is a dependency, it should be installed as well
-2. Subpackages in SciPy
+2. Basic Functions
-3. Basic Functions
+3. Special Functions
-4. Special Functions
+4. Integration Functions
-5. Integration Functions
+5. Linear Algebra
-6. Linear Algebra
+6. Fourier Transformation
-7. Interpolation Functions
+7. Statistics

 ## Matplotlib